The first printed folio map of North America and the most iconic American chart of the 16th century.

 The coastline of the Gulf of Mexico is another area that has been rendered with impressive detail.
 Inlets, coves, estuaries, and rivers have been labeled, and in the west, several Mexican settlements have been included on the map.
 De Jode’s map exhibits the distinct influences of some of history’s most famous expeditions in the region, especially those of Spanish conquistadores Ponce de Leon and Hernando de Soto.

 Ponce de León grew wealthy as governor of Puerto Rico and became, in effect, a self-funded conquistador.
-He set out to explore new lands in 1513 with three ships searching for gold, silver, and slaves (the Fountain of Youth legend is a later invention).
+He explored new lands in 1513 with three ships searching for gold, silver, and slaves (the Fountain of Youth legend is a later invention).
 When he came upon the east coast of the Florida peninsula, he mistook it for an island.
 He named the land ‘La Florida’ because it was the Easter season, which in Spanish is Pascua Florida, “feast of flowers.”
 At about Cape Canaveral, the expedition turned south only to face a powerful current unlike any other they had previously experienced.
 This current was the Gulf Stream, which would later serve as a maritime highway between Europe and North America, the Old and New Worlds.

 In 1521, Ponce de León returned to Florida, intent on establishing a Spanish colony.
 The expedition landed somewhere on the coast of southwest Florida, likely in the vicinity of Charlotte Harbor or the Caloosahatchee River, areas which Ponce de León had visited on his earlier voyage to Florida.
 The native Calusa repelled the would-be colonists, and Ponce de León was hit in the thigh with a poison dart and later died of his wound back in Cuba.
 This dramatic event finds its way onto our map in the form of a place name – Sinus Ioannes Ponce – in the area corresponding to Charlotte Harbor.